Skip to main content

 };

-If you need to perform asynchronous actions to generate a webpack configuration, you can return a promise that resolves with the config once you are done.
+If you need to perform asynchronous actions to generate a webpack configuration, you can return a promise that resolves with the config.
 Here's an example using async/await:

 module.exports = {